TheCodeCache/Website/README.md

 http://equity-updates.com/

-#it's currently down due to high maintenance costs charged by AWS.
+#it's not currently down due to high maintenance costs charged by AWS.

 [**`Work In Progress . . .`**]